10-OASIS-01/Autoregressive-Language-Model/README.md

 # Autoregressive Language Model

-This project provides a **hands-on implementation** of an autoregressive Transformer-based language model, designed with **beginners in mind**.
-It offers a comprehensive pipeline that covers data processing, model training, evaluation, and inference.
-What distinguishes this project is that it starts from the **ground up**, beginning with **manual tokenization**.
-This approach provides full transparency into the entire process of building a language model, offering users complete control and insight into each step of the workflow.
+This project provides a **hands-on implementation** of an autoregressive Transformer-based language model, aimed at **beginners** in deep learning and NLP.
+It offers a full pipeline covering data processing, model training, evaluation, and inference, starting from **manual tokenization** for complete transparency and control over each step.

-Inspired by the [nanoGPT](https://github.com/karpathy/nanoGPT) project by Andrej Karpathy, this implementation has been reworked to be more accessible and easier to understand, especially for those new to deep learning and natural language processing (NLP).
-Several parts of the code, which can be difficult to grasp in nanoGPT, have been rewritten to improve clarity.
+Inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT), this implementation has been simplified for easier understanding.
 Key improvements include:

-- **Hands-on Data Processing**: The data loading and processing pipeline has been extended to support a wider variety of datasets, with improved control over preprocessing steps.
+- **Hands-on Data Processing**: Extended support for diverse datasets with more control over preprocessing.
-- **Manual Tokenizer Implementation**: The tokenizer has been built from scratch, providing insight into the tokenization process itself.
-This avoids the need for pre-trained tokenizers and allows for a deeper understanding of how text is converted into tokens.
-- **Removed Multi-GPU DDP Training**: To make the project more approachable for beginners, the complex multi-GPU Distributed Data Parallel (DDP) training setup has been removed.
-The project now focuses on single-GPU or CPU training, making it easier to get started without the need for specialized hardware.
+- **Manual Tokenizer**: Built from scratch to offer a deeper understanding of tokenization without relying on pre-trained models.
+- **Simplified Training**: Removed complex multi-GPU DDP setup, focusing on single-GPU or CPU training for easier access.
-- **Model Evaluation with Metrics**: The evaluation script (`evaluate.py`) now includes the use of BLEU Score, ROUGE Scores, and Perplexity for more comprehensive model assessment.
-These metrics provide valuable insights into the quality and coherence of the generated text, allowing for better tracking of model performance across different tasks.
+- **Model Evaluation**: Enhanced evaluation with BLEU Score, ROUGE Scores, and Perplexity for comprehensive assessment.

-By implementing a **custom-built Autoregressive Language Model** based on principles similar to those in GPT models, this project offers an excellent opportunity for **Deep Learning** and **NLP** beginners to learn how core components of a Transformer model are constructed, trained, and fine-tuned.
-The project is designed to be **beginner-friendly**, featuring clear documentation, flexible configurations, and simple-to-follow steps for training and evaluating your own models.

-Whether you're new to deep learning or exploring the mechanics behind language models, this project serves as a practical entry point, helping you understand the intricacies of tokenization, model architecture, and training without relying on high-level abstractions.
+This project is ideal for **Deep Learning** and **NLP** beginners, providing clear documentation, flexible configurations, and a transparent approach to building and training a Transformer model from the ground up.

 ## Key Features:
-- **Manual Tokenization**: Tokenization is implemented from scratch using regular expressions and Byte Pair Encoding (BPE), following the approach used by GPT models.
+- **Manual Tokenization**: Implemented using regular expressions and Byte Pair Encoding (BPE), inspired by GPT models.
-- **Beginner-Friendly**: Designed to be approachable for newcomers to deep learning and NLP, with extensive documentation, flexible configurations, and clear, simple scripts.
+- **Beginner-Friendly**: Designed with clear, simple scripts and extensive documentation to help newcomers understand core concepts.
-- **Customizable and Transparent**: Every component of the pipeline, from data processing to model training, is fully customizable, allowing you to experiment and adjust the system to your needs.
+- **Customizable and Transparent**: Fully customizable pipeline, allowing for easy experimentation and adjustment at every stage.

 ## Table of Contents

 - [Installation](#installation)